mds2000/Spell-Checker-Algorithms/README.md

 implemented.

-This algorithm implementation were based on the following video: https://www.youtube.com/watch?v=d-Eq6x1yssU
+This algorithm implementation is based on the following video: https://www.youtube.com/watch?v=d-Eq6x1yssU